Here is the general timeline for applying to PA school

 - Call that school’s financial aid office to get an overview of the PA school financial aid process.

-- Most PA programs start from May to August some programs start in January
+- Most PA programs start from May to August, and some programs start in January

 There you have it, a general timeline for the PA school application process.
-Make sure to check out our 5 steps to PA school series or follow the links within this post for a deeper dive into each of these topics.
+Make sure to check out our 5 Steps to PA School series and our five-part CASPA navigation series, or follow the links within this post for a deeper dive into each of these topics.

 Got questions?
-Drop me a line or post your question in the comments!
+Drop me a line or post your questions in the comments!

-If you need any help along the way we can help with consulting, free (or paid) personal statement revision, mock interviews, resume and cover letter editing. . . or loads of free advice and articles about The PA Life on the blog.
+If you need any help along the way, we offer Pre-PA consulting with experienced PAs, free (or paid) personal statement revision, mock interviews, resume and cover letter editing. . . or loads of free advice and articles about The PA Life on The PA Life blog.

 Stephen Pasquini PA-C